Last Updated on June 1, 2022

 Enjoy a pleasant walk through this peaceful village and along the way stop to admire the stunning Newbourne Hall.
 This manor house features architecture from various eras, the earliest being 14th century and the latest additions made in 1870.
 Visitors are able to take a guided tour of the property for £10 with a prior written appointment.

-You’ll also pass St Mary’s Church, a grade I listed building and functioning parish church for Newbourne.
-The church is medieval in origin, and in its graveyard lays the bodies of two brothers known as the Newbourne Giants.
+You’ll also pass St Mary’s Church, a Grade I listed building and functioning parish church for Newbourne.
+The church is medieval in origin, and in its graveyard lay the bodies of two brothers known as the Newbourne Giants.
 George and Meadows Page were 7’7” and 7’4” respectively, and became famous after joining a travelling circus.
 Their home, Giants House, remains on The Street in Newbourne and can also be spotted on this walk.

 After you’re confident you’ve absorbed all that Newbourne can offer, finish your trip at the village hall and head back to Woodfarm Barns where your cosy, dog-friendly cottage is waiting for you, or Woodfarm Barges to your unique and historic barge.
 We look forward to seeing you!